Audiovisual Speech Synthesis using Tacotron2: End-to-end Audiovisual Speech Synthesis

-Deep neural networks, in particular sequence-to-sequence architectures \cite{wang2017tacotron,shen2018natural}, has led to speech synthesizers producing almost human-like speech.
-Tacotron2 \cite{shen2018natural} is one of the most succesful sequence-to-sequence architectures for speech synthesis.
-The Tacotron2 architecture takes as input a phoneme sequence of length $M$ that represents the pronunciation of the sentence to be synthesized.
-As an output, Tacotron2 generates a sequence of 80-dimensional mel-scaled filter bank (MFB) features.
-The MFB features are finally used as an input to another sequence-to-sequence model, e.g., WaveRNN \cite{kalchbrenner2018efficient}, to generate the samples of the synthesized speech signal.
+Deep neural networks, in particular sequence-to-sequence architectures \cite{wang2017tacotron,shen2018natural}, produce almost human-like synthesized speech.
+Tacotron2 \cite{shen2018natural} is one of the most successful sequence-to-sequence architectures for speech synthesis.
+The Tacotron2 architecture converts a phoneme sequence of length $M$ that represents the pronunciation of the sentence to be synthesized to 80-dimensional mel-scaled filter bank (MFB) features.
+The MFB features are input to another sequence-to-sequence model, e.g., WaveRNN \cite{kalchbrenner2018efficient}, to generate the samples of the synthesized speech signal.

-In this paper, we adopt the Tacotron2 architecture for synthesizing not only the audio features, but also all 51 BSCs that control speech- and non-speech-related facial expressions.

-Figure \ref{fig:framework} shows the entire architecture of AVTacotron2.
-Although the network is trained end-to-end, it can be divided into four major functional blocks: a phoneme encoder, an attention block, a decoder, and a regressor.
-In the following sections, these four blocks are described in detail.
+Figure \ref{fig:framework} shows the AVTacotron2 architecture.
+Although the network is trained end-to-end, it can be divided into four functional blocks: a phoneme encoder, an attention, a decoder, and a regressor blocks.
+In the following sections, these four blocks are described.